Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 - It's easier to list what the GitHub site editor has (few shortcut keys) rather than what's expected (toolbars, context menus, safe saving, and so on).
 - GitHub isn't the fastest and the smartest markdown engine.

-## Non-text
+## More than text

 ### Diagrams

-+ GitHub renders `mermaid` diagrams in markdown.
-If you don't know them a [quick tour](https://mermaid.js.org)<sup>🔗</sup> is enough to chart your ideas.
++ GitHub renders `mermaid` diagrams in markdown.\
+If you don't know them a [quick tour](https://mermaid.js.org/intro/)<sup>🧜🏼‍♀️</sup> is enough to chart your ideas without delay.
 + Entity names can be made into HTML links (but not in every type!).
-+ "Mermaids" mushrooming gives hope to see a WYSIWYG tool soon.
++ "Mermaids" mushrooming gives hope to see WYSIWYG tooling soon.

 "Mermaids" are beautiful but not for drawings.
-For a specific layout or artistic look, you have to snap/save a drawing in other apps.
+For a specific layout or artistic look, you have to snap/save a drawing in other programs.

 ### Pictures